dotnet/docs-aspire/docs/troubleshooting/connection-string-missing.md

 ## Symptoms

-When your app accesses a service that needs one of the components in your app, it may fail with an exception similar to the following:
+When your app accesses a service that needs one of the integrations in your app, it may fail with an exception similar to the following:

 > "InvalidOperationException: ConnectionString is missing."